Using This Book

 Telekinetic Ray

-You can try to move a Huge or smaller creature or object.
-The target must succeed on a Strength saving throw, or you move it up to 30 feet in any direction within the eye eay's range.
-Objects automatically fail this saving throw if it isn't being worn or carried.
+Empowered (10th Level): If the target is a creature and fails the save, you can move it up to 30 feet in any direction within range.
 Until the end of your next turn, the creature has the Restrained condition, and if you lift it into the air, it is suspended there.
-It falls at the end of your next turn unless you use this option on it again and it fails the save.
+It falls at the end of your next turn unless you use this eye ray on it again and it fails the save.

 Beholder Subclass